lizard-isana/orb.js/usage.en.md

 all-in-one package

 **orb-core.v2.js**:
 Truncated version of orb.js.
-Core functions for orb-satellite.v2.js or orb-planetary.v2.js.
+If you only need calculations for time conversion or coordinate conversion, you can use this .js file

 **orb-satellite.v2.js**:
 Truncated version of orb.js.
-If you only need calculations for artificial satellites or space debris, you use this .js file with orb-core.v2.js.
+If you only need calculations for artificial satellites or space debris, you can use this .js file

 **orb-planetary.v2.js**:
 Truncated version of orb.js.
-If you only need calculations for planetary objects such as planets or asteroids, you use this .js file with orb-core.v2.js.
+If you only need calculations for planetary objects such as planets or asteroids, you can use this .js file

 ## CDN